-She told me that my breastfeeding mistake came from the progestin in birth control.
+She told me that my breastfeeding mishap came from the estrogen in birth control.
 It is what killed my milk supply.

-The problem is that once you change the hormones in your body with progestin, you can’t reverse it.
-So my milk was gone basically forever!
+The problem is that once you change the hormones in your body with estrogen, you can’t reverse it.
+So my milk was gone basically forever.

 About 1 in 8 women who use birth control while breastfeeding will see a huge drop in their milk supply.